alphagov/notifications-net-client/README.md

 open -n /Applications/"Visual Studio.app"
 ```

-If you prefer to run commands from a terminal, a `Makefile` is provided to allow building, testing and nuget packaging.
+If you prefer to run commands from a terminal, a `Makefile` is provided to allow building, testing and NuGet packaging.
 - Run `make` on the terminal to give you a list of possible commands

 <details>